Interplanetary magnetic field: Magnetic field at Earth orbit

 The plasma in the interplanetary medium is also responsible for the strength of the Sun's magnetic field at the orbit of the Earth being over 100 times greater than originally anticipated.
 If space were a vacuum, then the Sun's magnetic dipole field — about 10−4 teslas at the surface of the Sun — would reduce with the inverse cube of the distance to about 10−11 teslas.
 But satellite observations show that it is about 100 times greater at around 10−9 teslas.
 Magnetohydrodynamic (MHD) theory predicts that the motion of a conducting fluid (e.g., the interplanetary medium) in a magnetic field induces electric currents, which in turn generates magnetic fields — and, in this respect, it behaves like an MHD dynamo.

 The interplanetary magnetic field at the Earth's orbit varies with waves and other disturbances in the solar wind, known as "space weather."
 The field is a vector, with components in the radial and azimuthal directions as well as a component perpendicular to the ecliptic.
 The field varies in strength near the Earth from 1 to 37 nT, averaging about 6 nT.
-Since 1997, the solar magnetic field has been monitored in real time by the Advanced Composition Explorer (ACE) satellite located in a halo orbit at the Sun–Earth Lagrange Point L1; since July 2016, it has been monitored by the Deep Space Climate Observatory (DSCOVR) satellite, and also at Sun–Earth L1 (with the ACE continuing to serve as a back-up measurement).
+Since 1997, the solar magnetic field has been monitored in real time by the Advanced Composition Explorer (ACE) satellite located in a halo orbit at the Sun–Earth Lagrange Point L1; since July 2016, it has been monitored by the Deep Space Climate Observatory (DSCOVR) satellite, also at the Sun–Earth L1 (with the ACE continuing to serve as a back-up measurement).